-Figure 27 shows that if each of the sub-goals is achieved, it would lead to a 28% reduction in GHGs below BAU by 2030.
-This is actually a 1% increase above 2018 baseline.
-The proposed sub-goals all refer to reduction from the 2030 BAU case and are as follows:
+Figure 27 shows that, if each of the sub-goals is achieved, it would lead to a 28% reduction in GHGs below BAU by 2030.
+This is actually a 1% increase above the 2018 baseline.
+The proposed sub-goals, listed below, all refer to reduction from the 2030 BAU case.

 20% reduction in VKT of light-duty vehicles (LDVs) through walking, biking, transit, rideshare, telecommute.
-This sub-goal focuses on LDV’s because these vehicles are responsible for the majority of emissions increases as a country develops.
+This sub-goal focuses on LDVs because these vehicles are responsible for the majority of emissions increases as a country develops.
 It should be noted that a 20% reduction from the 2030 BAU VMT is equivalent to a 15% reduction from the 2018 VMT.

 30% improvement in fuel economy for new LDVs through registration fees, import tariffs, or fuel economy standards.
 This would be an improvement from 10.1 L/100 km in 2016 to 7 L/100 km in 2030.
-This sub-goal is realistic because it is slightly less ambitious than what the U.S. achieved through its Corporate Average Fuel Economy program between 2010 and 2017 (34% improvement in 7 years, starting at 10 L/100 km).
+This sub-goal is realistic because it is slightly less ambitious than what the U.S. achieved through its Corporate Average Fuel Economy programme between 2010 and 2017 (34% improvement in 7 years, starting at 10 L/100 km).

-HDV idle time reduced by 1 hour per day.
-HDV’s use about 3.5 liters of diesel per hour and LDV’s about 1.5.
+HDV idle time reduced by one hour per day.
+HDVs use about 3.5 litres of diesel per hour and LDVs about 1.5.
 This high consumption rate is due to the fact that engines are not operating within their optimal range when idling.
-Auxiliary loads such as air conditioning or hydraulic lifts only require a fraction of the power that is delivered from an idling vehicle engine.
-Many cities around the world have successfully implemented idle bans that have reduced HDV idle time by much more than 1 hour per day.
-Tonga is at an advantage since it’s warm temperatures enable easy diesel startup without concerns for gelling fuel.
-Numerous technologies can enable significant idle reduction, including automatic engine shut-off, storage cooling, axillary power units, electrified parking spaces, and batteries.
+Auxiliary loads such as air-conditioning or hydraulic lifts require only a fraction of the power that is delivered from an idling vehicle engine.
+Many cities around the world have successfully implemented idle bans that have reduced HDV idle time by much more than one hour per day.
+Tonga has an advantage, since its warm temperatures enable easy diesel start-up without concerns for gelling fuel.
+Numerous technologies can enable significant idle time reduction, including automatic engine shut-off, storage cooling, axillary power units, electrified parking spaces, and batteries.

 All road transportation diesel contains 10% biodiesel.
 This amount would be sourced from all available waste oil and grease in the country (which could provide an estimated 77% of the targeted biodiesel in 2030) and the rest would come from coconut oil.
 The Philippines are quickly approaching 5% coconut biodiesel in their large diesel market and have advanced the science and production methods along the way.
-In this example, coconuts were the preferable source of biodiesel because they are symbiotic with many other crops.
+In this example, coconuts were the preferred source of biodiesel because they are symbiotic with many other crops.

 Ten per cent of new LDVs are electric by 2030.
 This is a very conservative goal, for two reasons.
 First, batteries are the dominant cost of EVs, and these costs are dropping quickly.
-Secondly, the efficacy of EVs as a GHG-mitigating technology largely depends upon the electricity mix.
+Secondly, the efficacy of EVs as a GHG-mitigating technology largely depends on the electricity mix.
 Figure 28 compares the carbon emissions of EVs, conventional vehicles, and a Prius HEV.
 The Nissan Versa and Nissan Leaf are the conventional and EV versions of the same model.
-Likewise, the Toyota Highlander and Tesla Model X are conventional and EV versions of SUVs of similar size.
-Both EVs are lower-emitting than their conventional counterparts even with 0% renewable electricity.
-However, this chart also highlights the fact that HEVs such as the Toyota Prius have low emissions regardless of the electricity mix.
-Therefore, the EV-promoting policies and projects highlighted in Table 8, such as the purchase rebates and the mechanic training, should be inclusive of HEVs, PHEVs, and EVs and the market can determine which is favored at any given time.
+Likewise, the Toyota Highlander and Tesla Model X are the conventional and EV versions of SUVs of similar size.
+Both EVs are lower-emitting than their conventional counterparts, even with 0% renewable electricity.
+However, this chart also highlights the fact that HEVs, such as the Toyota Prius, have low emissions, regardless of the electricity mix.
+Therefore, the EV-promoting policies and projects highlighted in Table 8, such as the purchase rebates and the mechanic training, should be inclusive of HEVs, PHEVs, and EVs and the market can determine which is favoured at any given time.